ellailan/pm/prompts.md

 **Result:**
 - Changed from harsh `border-4` to softer `border-2` or `border` for most elements
-- Added subtle blur to shadows (2-8px blur instead of 0px)
+- Added subtle blur to shadows (2–8px blur instead of `0px`)
 - Restored rounded corners (`rounded-hand`, `rounded-hand-xl`)
 - Used softer color application (plum-500 instead of harsh contrasts)
-- Kept Space Grotesk font, cream background (#FDF4C8), and bold typography
+- Kept Space Grotesk font, cream background (`#FDF4C8`), and bold typography
 - Removed aggressive rotation effects and harsh border thickness
-- Maintains neo-brutal character with a more approachable feel
+- Maintains a neo-brutal character with a more approachable feel

 ## Prompt 36 — Updated Prompts Documentation